Toxic Ingredients To Avoid When Buying Face Wash Products.

 Finding a REALLY GOOD face wash with all natural ingredients to tackle my acne prone skin at an affordable price is always a struggle.
 There are tons of skin care products on the market claiming to be 100% natural when in fact, their products are filled with toxic ingredients that could get into the blood stream and potentially disrupt the hormonal system, making the entire issue worse!
-There’s ton of harmful ingredients we shouldn’t use in our facial wash, but for time’s sake and to help you get started on your healthy beauty journey, I’ll share with you 4 commonly used toxic ingredients that you should avoid when buying face wash.
+There’s ton of harmful ingredients we shouldn’t use in our facial wash, but for time’s sake and to help you get started on your healthy beauty journey, I’ll share with you 4 commonly used toxic ingredients that you should avoid when buying a face wash.

 Sodium Lauryl Sulfates (SLS)